Get to know our Farmers

 Trotacre Farm ~ Enon Valley, PA

 Family Owned and operated since 1942 by the Trotter family, Trotacre Farm is home to 4 generations of family members today.
-Jim Trotter the 2nd generation owner ,and Dave and Jill Trotter , the third generation, are the farmer/ owners .
+Marylou Trotter the 2nd generation owner ,and Dave and Jill Trotter , the third generation, are the farmer/ owners .
 Their daughters Abby, Bethany, Cara and Jamie also each have their own role on the farm.
 The Trotters milk 130 cows and farm 500 acres of land.
+Cara's husband Simon processes our Guernsey milk into great tasting chocolate milk, ice cream mix and coffee creamer!

 The Trotter family's love for the Guernsey breed is evident in their day to day activities.Jim was the business manager of the Pennsylvania Guernsey Association for many years, until retirement.
 He has been active with the Pa and National Guernsey Association since he was young, and has been named Master Breeder and Distinguished Service.
 Dave is a past President of the American Guernsey Association, where he served a 7 year term, and received the honor of Distinguished Service in 2018.
 Additionally, Dave is the current Pa Guernsey Business Manager .
 Cara the youngest generation working on the farm, graduated from Penn State in 2017 and began working as the Field Representative for the American Guernsey Association until 2020.
 Dave's sister Debbie, nieces Amy and Holly, as well as his daughters, Abby, Bethany, Cara and Jamie have all served as Pennsylvania Guernsey Queens.